HRT and cancer

 What is hormone replacement therapy (HRT)?

-- Continuous combined HRT, which contains oestrogen and progestogen, taken at the same time.
+- Continuous combined HRT, where both oestrogen and progestogen are taken together every day

 HRT and cancer